 K-State Alerts emergency notification system will be used to notify faculty, staff, and students of an existing threat to K-State.
-K-State Alerts will use text messaging, voice messaging, automated telephone calls, emails to all @k-state.edu accounts, alert beacons, police public address systems, tornado sirens with speakers, K-State staff carrying radios, and postings to the K-State website and social media accounts to notify faculty, staff and students of an emergency.
+K-State Alerts will use text messaging, voice messaging, automated telephone calls, emails to all @k-state.edu accounts, alert beacons, digital signs and postings to the K-State website and social media accounts to notify faculty, staff and students of an emergency.

 In addition to the previously mentioned means of communication, the university also will seek to notify its Riley County partners and use public mass media - radio and television - for appropriate announcements to keep campus and the local community informed.
 Individuals are encouraged to minimize the use of personal cellphones unless it is to report on the status of the incident to assure their personal safety or the safety of others.
 Mass use of cellphone systems typically results in system overloads and the general failure of the system until traffic diminishes.
-For more information concerning emergency notification and management, refer to the Emergency Management Plan at k-state.edu/police/emergency.
+For more information concerning emergency notification and management, refer to the Emergency Management website at k-state.edu/risk/emergencymanagement.